 It’s okay to feel multiple emotions at once.
 You can mourn the loss you have experienced and celebrate the new baby growing inside of you.
 Meditation may be able to help you work through these feelings.

 In most cases, moderate exercise during pregnancy is safe.
 Exercise gives you more energy and helps you maintain a healthy weight.
 It may also help reduce feelings of restlessness and fear.

 Exercise may be the last thing you want to do when your mental health is struggling, especially while pregnant.
-The good news is you don’t have to start running marathons—or even run.
-Try incorporating simple exercises like walking, swimming, riding a stationary bike, or low impact aerobics.
+The good news is you don’t have to start running marathons—or even run at all.
+Try incorporating simple exercises like walking, swimming, riding a stationary bike, or low-impact aerobics.

 Celebrate Pregnancy Milestones

-For some, it may be challenging to connect with their pregnancy after loss.
-One way you can feel closer to this baby is by celebrating pregnancy milestones.
+For some, it may be challenging to connect with a pregnancy after loss.
+One way you can feel closer to your baby is by celebrating pregnancy milestones.